cbbowen/graph/README.md

 # Easy

-Graphs are ubiquitous, so they should be easy to use, from construction to queries, and algorithms to I/O.  Consider the following snippet demonstrating each of these features.
+Graphs are ubiquitous, so they should be easy to use, from construction to queries, and algorithms to serialization.
+Consider the following snippet demonstrating each of these features.

 ```cpp
 // Build a random graph